BANGOR — One year to the day of a gut-wrenching defeat, the Ellsworth baseball team earned redemption in a manner fit for champions.

 The loss in last year’s Northern Maine final denied Burnett of a chance to pitch in a state title game.
 Because the senior easily stayed under the 65-pitch limit for throwing again on two days’ rest, though, he will get that opportunity when Ellsworth faces Class B South No. 3 seed Freeport (16-3) at 4:30 p.m.
 Saturday, June 15, at St. Joseph’s College in Standish.

 After the post-game celebrations concluded on the field, Smith reminded his teammates of a promise he made to Burnett a year ago.
-Immediately after that season-ending loss, Smith and the rest of the returning Eagles had their sights set on making it right in 2019.
+Immediately after that season-ending loss to Brewer, Smith and the rest of the returning Eagles had their sights set on making it right in 2019.

 As the Eagles prepared to head back to Ellsworth, where they would be greeted with a motorcade, no one was prouder than Dan Curtis.
 The head coach stressed that his team’s mission wasn’t done, but if the Eagles can find a way to secure another win Saturday evening in Standish, they’ll have an even more joyous journey home.